MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Check the box by **Run ngrok when the Emulator starts up**.
 1. Select the **Save** button.

-When the bot displays a sign-in card and the user selects the sign-in button, the Emulator opens a page that the user can use to sign in with the authentication provider.
+When the bot displays a sign-in card and user selects the sign-in button, the Emulator opens a page that the user can use to sign in with the authentication provider.
 Once the user does so, the provider generates a user token and sends it to the bot.
 After that, the bot can act on behalf of the user.

 ### Test the bot locally

-After you have configured the authentication mechanism, you can perform the actual bot testing.
+After configuration of authentication mechanism, do the actual bot testing.

 1. Run the bot sample locally on your machine, via Visual Studio for example.
 1. Start the Emulator.